SuleimanFarah/sunpy/GSoC-2020-Raahul-Singh.md

 - Here I plan on implementing an original idea for a multichannel neural network, which would have the ability to take both the Sunspotter SMART detection values along with the corresponding images.
 I plan on making these different types of inputs compatible by first training an AutoEncoder network on the Active Region images to learn an effective lower-dimensional encoding for the images.
 This shall be concatenated and re-normalised with the processed SMART detection values and the complexity score to make the final feed-forward neural network that will learn the mapping.

-- Auto Encoder will be like a Neural Network version of SMART that given a particular image of an AR will characterise it with some properties.
+- Auto Encoder will be like a `Neural Network` version of SMART which when given a particular image of an AR, will characterise it with some properties.
 It will give us a vector of distilled information from each image, but unlike SMART, it is a black box.
 We will not know what the values in that vector represent.

 - I shall also retrain the best performing non-Deep Learning model from previous weeks to see if we can get comparable results from less computationally taxing algorithms.